developersCradle/1h-course-series-with-nana/README.md

 1. We need some tool to control these actions:
     - Define and run multiple Services in 1 environment
-- Each container is having own configuration and for this we can use **Docker Compose**, which makes our life more easier.
+- Each container is having own configuration and for this we can use **Docker Compose**, which makes our life easier.

 # Demo - Without Docker Compose